The 8 best places to watch the fireworks in Montréal

 When the clock strikes ka-boom

 Watch the sparks fall with sand between your toes from Clock Tower Beach.
 While all these lofty locations are excellent choices, maybe you prefer to enjoy fireworks on terra firma—or semi-“firma” anyway, but that all depends on how you classify sand.
 Opened in 2012, the Clock Tower Beach in Montréal’s Old Port has quickly become a favoured fireworks spectating spot.
-Entrance to the all-ages beach costs 5$ on fireworks nights, and boasts a bar on location for the 18+ crowd.
+Entrance to the beach costs $5 on fireworks nights, and boasts a bar on location (the beach is only 18+ starting at 8 pm).
 The caveat, of course, is that the space fills up quickly, so get there at least two hours before show time.
 Better still, you could spend a leisurely afternoon relaxing on the urban shoreline, and have front row seats come nightfall.
-Up for a round of pre-fireworks volleyball?
-We’re game if you are.

 Montréal when it sizzles